ExpressionEngine/ExpressionEngine-User-Guide/source/cp/content/publish.rst

 -  http://example.com/index.php/company/roster/board/ceo/
 -  /my\_stuff/über\_list.html

-**Note:** Entries cannot share the same Page URI.
+.. note:: Entries cannot share the same Page URI.
 Each "page" entry must be given a unique URI so the system knows which entry to display when the Page URI is requested.

 Template
 ~~~~~~~~